 The function set for each design problem depended on the type of electrical components that were used to construct the circuit.
+Inductors and capacitors were used for the lowpass and highpass filter problems.
 Capacitors, diodes, and transistors were used for the computational circuit, the robot controller, and the amplifier.
-Resistors were used for the frequency discriminator.
-When transistors were used, functions to provide connectivity to the positive and negative power supplies were also included,.
+Resistors (in addition to inductors and capacitors) were used for the frequency discriminator.
+When transistors were used, functions to provide connectivity to the positive and negative power supplies were also included.